 Unlike in a defined benefit pension plan, contributions to a defined contribution pension plan are invested for the individual in their personal pension account where the investments can be tailored by the employee to fit their own investment goals and risk profile.

-At retirement, the amount received by an employee is dependent on the the returns earned on the gross contributions.
+At retirement, the amount received by an employee is dependent on the returns earned on the gross contributions.
 There are no guarantees.

 Comparing both the DBPP and DCPP, it is easy to see that defined benefit pension takes the crown among pension plans.

 Other Benefits of the Defined Benefit Pension Plan (It’s the Best Deal)

 1. Planning for retirement made easier: If you work for the same employer throughout your working years, you can reliably estimate your retirement income well before retirement.

-If you change employers, you have the options to leave the pension in the current plan, transfer it to another pension plan or transfer it to a locked-in retirement savings account (LIRA).
+If you change employers, you have the option to leave the pension in the current plan, transfer it to another pension plan or transfer it to a locked-in retirement savings account (LIRA).

 2. Flexible dates for retirement: Depending on the plan, you may qualify to start receiving a full or reduced pension before you attain the age of 65.
 For my employer, the following options are available for plan members:

 - Earliest eligible date: member eligible on 55th birthday

-- Earliest unreduced date: the date a member reaches age 55 if age plus qualifying service totals 80 or more (Rule of 80), or reaches age 60 with 10 or more years of qualifying service or reaches age 65 irregardless of service.
+- Earliest unreduced date: the date a member reaches age 55 if age plus qualifying service totals 80 or more (Rule of 80), or reaches age 60 with 10 or more years of qualifying service or reaches age 65 regardless of service.